Top 5 Business Loan Options for Covering Payroll

 Invoice factoring provides immediate cash by selling unpaid invoices to a factoring company.

 • How it works: A factoring company advances a portion of your receivables' value and collects the full payment from your customers.
+It can turn unpaid invoices into payroll funding while you wait on customer payments.

 • Best for: Businesses with outstanding invoices and immediate payroll needs.
 This is ideal if you have significant accounts receivable but need cash fast.